“It’s now time for us to lead the world on stillbirth... we owe this to families in the UK.” Ben Gummer MP Health Minister, May 2016

 - Understanding the causes of stillbirth and developing new diagnostic tools

 - Preventing stillbirths by identifying babies at risk

-• Developing new national guidelines for health professionals.
+- Developing new national guidelines for health professionals.

 The Manchester centre works very closely with the other Tommy’s centres in Edinburgh and London, as well as collaborating with many overseas researchers.

-Up to 60% of stillbirths are due to problems in the placenta, with fetal growth restriction one of the leading causes of stillbirth.
+Around a half of stillbirths are due to problems with the placenta, with fetal growth restriction one of the leading causes of stillbirth.
 The Tommy’s Placenta Clinic was therefore opened up in Manchester, as part of our Stillbirth Centre, which combines specialised antenatal care for pregnancies affected by fetal growth restriction with frontline research into why the condition occurs and how it might be treated.

 Read more about what we are doing to tackle stillbirth in our Stillbirth Impact Report (pdf).